 - Teams (DBA, Networks, Sysadmins, Service Desk, Release team) often working against each other.

-- All internal communication done via helpdesk software and emails resulting in lack of collaboration and teamwork.
+- All internal communication done via helpdesk software and email apps resulting in lack of collaboration and teamwork.

 - Large overtime.
 Many employees regularly working a 70 hour week.